 (54) In the event a Councilor is unable to attend a Council meeting, the Local Section, or Division, or Zone and as described elsewhere in these Standing Rules, an individual from the list of Alternate Councilors furnished by the Local Section, or Division, or in case of a Zone, by the Council Policy Committee, to serve as the Councilor only at said Council meeting or recessed sessions thereof, with power to act on behalf of said Councilor.
-To gain admission to the Council meeting, said Alternate Councilor shall present a certificate signed by the Secretary of the Local Section or Division, or in case of a Zone, by the Chair of the Committee on Nominations and Elections, certifying that said Alternate Councilor is to substitute for said absent Councilor.
+To gain admission to the Council meeting, said Alternate Councilor shall present a certificate signed by the Secretary of the Local Section or Division, or in case of a Zone, by the Council or in case of a Zone, by the Council received at the Council or said Alternate Councilor shall present a certificate signed by the Secretary of the Local Section or Division, or in case of a Zone, by the Chair of the Committee on Nominations and Elections, certifying that said Alternate Councilor is to substitute for said absent Councilor.